When you put up new drywall, it may seem that all you need to do is add two coats of regular paint, and you are done.

-However, if you want to avoid potential issues with the new paint, then you will need to add a coat of primer as well.
+However, if you want to avoid potential issues with the new paint, you will need to add a coat of primer.

-While primer for new drywall may seem at first like an unnecessary step, there are good reasons why (and when) it should be applied first to your new drywall.
+While primer for new drywall may seem at first like an unnecessary step, there are good reasons why and when it should be applied to your new drywall.

-I will try to cover all these reasons along with proper steps on how to prime your new drywall in this article.
+Below I will try to cover more about priming the wall and the proper steps to prime your new drywall.

-What is drywall, what it is made up of and why it’s getting popular than ever before in home construction?
+What is drywall, what is it made up of, and why is it getting more popular in home construction than ever before?

 Drywall panels are primarily made of gypsum.

-It is a naturally-occurring, non-toxic mineral found in massive sand beds; or they seem to be like sand which often has a pink, yellow or gray tint to them because of impurities.
+It’s a naturally occurring, non-toxic mineral found in massive sand beds, or they seem like sand that often has a pink, yellow, or gray tint because of impurities.

 Gypsum is mined in 85 countries around the world.
-The chemical formula of gypsum is CaSO4·2 H2O which is showing it comprises a large part of water.
+The chemical formula of gypsum is CaSO4·2 H2O, which shows it comprises a large part of water.

 To be utilized in the wallboard panel, raw gypsum is heated to partially dry out water molecules from the compound to produce hemihydrates of calcium sulfate, CaSO4· 1⁄2 H2O.

-Mixed with a variety of additives such as starch, paper pulp and an emulsifier (or a thickening agent); a thick gypsum paste is formed by blending the mixture in water.
+Mixed with various additives such as starch, paper pulp, and an emulsifier (or a thickening agent), a thick gypsum paste is formed by blending the mixture in water.

-The final product is a board that is completed, once again, by sandwiching the wet core between two sheets of fiberglass mats.
+The final product is a board that’s completed—once again—by sandwiching the wet core between two sheets of fiberglass mats.

-This formation passes through drying chambers which are heated up to 500 degrees of Fahrenheit.
+This formation passes through drying chambers heated up to 500 degrees Fahrenheit.

-The dried material is rigid and strong enough to cut out in typical sheets of 4×8 feet.
+The dried material is rigid and robust enough to be cut out in typical sheets of 4×8 feet.

-The face paper is the front paper of the panel which is white in color and the back paper is of a light brown shade.
+The face paper is the front paper of the panel, which is white, and the back paper is of a light brown shade.

 Sizes and Types